jorexdeveloper/termux-nethunter/README.md

 #### How to login as root user

 Before you login as root user **for the first time**, you need to **set a password for the root user**.
-To do that, login as normal user (kali as shown above) then enter the below command and set a password for the root user.
+To do that, login as normal user (kali as shown above) then run the command below to set a password for the root user.

 ```
 sudo passwd root